In the Reggio pedagogy, we proclaim that a child possesses “a hundred languages”.

 We understand art as a powerful means of communication and a tool that facilitates divergent and holistic thinking.

 Many of our teachers have an arts or creative background that informs their practice, we follow the Reggio Emilia schools experience to offer equipment and resources to the children that will help them to express themselves beyond words and structured thinking processes.

-Our full-time resident artist, Alice Copley supports creative thinking in the rooms.
+Our full-time resident artist, Christina Green supports creative thinking in the rooms.